johannes-b/kubecon22/README.md

     </details>

 * After the delivery in staging, Keptn starts a progressive delivery in production.
 This process will:
-    * Update the version of the fibonacci service
+    * Update the version of the fib3r app
     * Deploy the new version using Helm
     * Start an end-to-end test using K6